essayLeave enough space to be open-minded.

 An introduction.

 I run across two types of people.
-I’ve been thinking about what distinguishes these two groups, what causes a person to be in one group or the other.
+I’ve been thinking about what distinguishes these groups, what causes somebody to be in one group or the other.

 One group accepts problems.
 Problems are just the way things are.
 We need to learn to accept problems.
 The purpose of life, for example, is to accept death, to become comfortable with it — after all it’s the natural way.

 This group is pessimistic about problems.
-Problems are just going to get worse.
+They believe life will always get worse.
 They find a lot of evidence for this perspective.
 Now this view makes perfect sense, because they don’t plan to do anything about the problems anyway.
-And they don’t think they would succeed if they tried.
-So why try?
+And they don’t think they’ll succeed if they try — so why attempt it.

-And if you do try to solve a problem and your plan fails, then this is a dishonor, a disgrace, a humiliation.
-It is shameful.
+And if you do try to solve a problem, but your plan fails — then it’s humiliating.
 As bad as the world is, you just made it worse by wasting time and resources.

 Then there’s the other group.
 The second group does not accept problems.
-The goal of life is to conquer them, to surmount limitations, natural or otherwise, to defeat ignorance, to overcome suffering — of people, animals, the Earth.
+The goal of life is to conquer them, to surmount limitations (natural or otherwise), to defeat ignorance, to overcome suffering — of people, animals, and the Earth.

-This group is optimistic and realizes that optimism is not an idle prediction about the future but a self-fulfilling prophecy.
-This group believes in the power of human ideas to create the world we want — virtual worlds and real worlds.
+This group is optimistic, and realizes that optimism isn’t an idle prediction about the future — but a self-fulfilling prophecy.
+They believe in the power of human ideas to create the world we want — virtual+ real ones.

-This group is not afraid of failure.
+This group isn’t afraid of failure.
 They believe in its value.
-It simply means experience.
-Failure is just success deferred.
-This group is patient with failure and impatient with problems and limitations.
+It simply means experience, because failure is just success deferred.
+This group is patient with failure but impatient with problems and limitations.

 So what accounts for whether a person is in the first group or the second group?
 I’ve really been thinking about this question and have not come up with an answer.
 If you think of one, please let me know.